 The Washington Report covers legislative and regulatory policy activities, and is compiled by NAR's Advocacy Group policy staff.
-To receive this content via email, subscribe to NAR's Weekly Report newsletter and check the "legislative & regulatory issues" box.
+To receive this content via email, subscribe to NAR's Member's Edge newsletter and check the "legislative & regulatory issues" box.

 On Thursday March 29, 2012, Congressmen Bill Huizenga (R-MI), Ed Royce (R-CA), Lacy Clay (D-MO), and David Scott (D-GA) introduced "The Consumer Mortgage Choice Act."
 The legislation fixes issues with the Dodd-Frank Wall Street Reform Act's Qualified Mortgage (QM) provisions.

 On May 30, 2012, the House of Representatives passed a 60-day extension of the National Flood Insurance Program, which will enable the Senate to act on the 5-year reauthorization and reform bill this June.

 The Rural Development Subcommittee of the House Agriculture Committee this week held a hearing on "duplicative federal rural development programs".

 The U.S. Supreme Court handed private property owners a victory with a unanimous decision on March 21 allowing a couple to appeal an EPA ruling that their property contains a wetlands.